 What have you been up to since leaving the show?

 I’ve done a lot.
 I’ve kept up with my hobbies a lot.
-I did a play about a samurai bunny rabbit which involved a lot of stage combat with Katana Japanese sword fighting so I’ve kept up with a lot of stage combats which help me with the RSC.
-I like horse riding and sports so I’ve just been doing workshops and classes and things like that.
+I did a play about a samurai bunny rabbit which involved a lot of stage combat with Katana Japanese sword fighting, so I’ve kept up with a lot of stage combats that help me with the RSC.
+I like horse riding and sports, so I’ve just been doing workshops and classes and things like that.

 Can you tell us about filming commercials, is it a quick process?

-It can be depending on the commercial, funny enough some of the shots that would take the longest were if I was holding a phone and it would be a close-up with just me holding a phone and moving your thumbs because you need to polish your nails and things like that and it’s really precise.
-On the other hand, I did a Coca Cola advert about eight years ago and that took a week in Prague in a massive studio for a thirty second clip so it was a huge production with about fifty cast members, it was a massive production for a thirty second clip.
+It can be, depending on the commercial.
+Funny enough some of the shots that would take the longest were if I was holding a phone and it would be a close-up just moving my thumbs because you need to polish your nails and things like that and it’s really precise.
+On the other hand, I did a Coca Cola advert about eight years ago and that took a week in Prague in a massive studio for a thirty-second clip, so it was a huge production with about fifty cast members.

 Do you prefer appearing in films or TV shows?

-On one hand I like TV, it’s a very fast process and the scripts can change last minute, you need to be able to adapt to a lot of changes.
-You could be filming a scene from episode two and then later that day you could be shooting episode four, so you need to be able to adapt to the script changes and be able to pick up lines quickly, also there’s multiple shots because there’s a lot happening all the time so you need to be focused.
-On the other hand film, you have one script that goes through a few changes but once you get to filming it’s pretty set.
-You could spend all day on one scene or even one shot depending how big the production is, you can really focus on that moment but I’d say as a whole, filming is something I love doing, the fact that everyone there is working towards a common goal of a great piece of work and it’s something I’m always going to adore and appreciate.
+On one hand, I like TV, it’s a very fast process and the scripts can change last minute, you need to be able to adapt to a lot of changes.
+You could be filming a scene from episode two and then later that day you could be shooting episode four, so you need to be able to adapt to the script changes and be able to pick up lines quickly.
+Also, there are multiple shots because a lot is happening all the time so you need to be focused.
+On the other hand, with film, you have one script that goes through a few changes but once you get to filming it’s pretty set.
+You could spend all day on one scene or even one shot depending on how big the production is, you can really focus on that moment but I’d say as a whole, filming is something I love doing, the fact that everyone there is working towards a common goal of a great piece of work and it’s something I’m always going to adore and appreciate.

 Can you tell us about the play you appeared in, Snow in Midsummer?

-It was based on a modern adaptation of a Chinese classic play about a wrongly executed young woman, she was wrongly accused for a murder she didn’t commit.
+It was based on a modern adaptation of a Chinese classic play about a wrongly executed young woman who was wrongly accused of a murder she didn’t commit.
 It was a fantastic production, nothing like the RSC I’d ever seen before.
-Greg Doran, the artistic director said it was a really big production.
-I played a young frustrated people’s liberation army officer and an east end type town worker, both characters were really fun to play, it was fun.
+Greg Doran, the artistic director, said it was a really big production.
+I played a young frustrated people’s liberation army officer and an east end type town worker, both characters were really fun to play.

-What did you think of Stratford-Upon-Avon, had you visited before?
+What did you think of Stratford-Upon-Avon and had you visited before?